Delovoa/artix-desktop-setup/README.md

 sh update-system.sh
 ```
 > [!WARNING]
-> Do NOT delete the artix-desktop-setup directory<br>
+> Do NOT delete the artix-desktop-setup directory
 > The update script will keep your OS up-to-date

 ---